 From time to time, customers make claims and take legal action pertaining to the performance of the Company's fiduciary responsibilities.
 Whether customer claims and legal action related to the performance of the Company's fiduciary responsibilities are founded or unfounded, if such claims and legal actions are not resolved in a manner favorable to the Company, they may result in significant financial liability and/or adversely affect the market perception of the Company and its products and services, as well as impact customer demand for those products and services.
-Any financial liability or reputation damage could have a material adverse effect on the Company's financial condition and results of operations.
+Any financial liability or reputation damage could have a material adverse effect on the Company's business, which, in turn, could have a material adverse effect on the Company's financial condition and results of operations.